oci-pronghorn/FogLight/HTTPServer/README.md

 }
 ```

 This class is a simple demonstration of HTTPServer.
 HTTP Server will listen for an HTTP Client to send it a request.
-It will try to process the request, however, if it is unable to process it at that time, it will be reattempted later.
+It will try to process the request, however, if it is unable to process it at that time, it will be reattempted later